Home > Analyses > Energy > Phillips 66

 SWOT Analysis

-This SWOT analysis identifies Phillips 66’s key internal and external factors to guide strategic decisions.
+This SWOT analysis highlights Phillips 66’s internal capabilities and external market conditions to guide strategic decisions.

 Strengths